System Design Space

 Design Principles (SOLID)

-The SOLID principles are aimed at creating mid-level software structures that:
+The SOLID principles help build mid-level software structures that are:

 SOLID principles